 Soon after my LSD journey, I had my first experience with magic mushrooms.
 It was a gentle low-dose journey with a friend, and I had rarely felt as happy as I did that night.

 Truffles Therapy started out as a passion project but soon grew beyond anything I could have ever imagined.
-Having had the privilege to witness hundreds of people go through high-dose journeys, I feel grateful to be able to continue on this path of sharing the mushroom experience.
+Having had the privilege to witness hundreds of people go through high-dose journeys, I feel grateful for the opportunity to continue sharing the mushroom experience.

 Two experiences shaped my childhood.